Surface states and finite size effects in triple-fold semimetals: Wave function matching

-In view of the translation invariance in the $x$ and $z$ directions, we seek eigenstates as plane waves with momenta $k_x$ and $k_z$.
-Then the general solution to Eq.~(\ref{sysag}) for bulk states with $q\ne 0$ is given by
+In view of the translation invariance in the $x$ and $z$ directions, we seek eigenstates as plane waves with the momenta $k_x$ and $k_z$.
+Then the general solution to Eq.~(\ref{sysag}) for bulk states is given by

 where $C_1$, $C_2$, $C_3$ are arbitrary constants and

 Matching all three components of the wave function at the interface $y=0$ results in the following system of three linear homogeneous equations for $C_1$, $C_2$, and $C_3$: